- What are Dry Eye Symptoms?

 Lid therapy helps the Meibomian glands to produce meibum, which will help your eyes to get rid of your tears faster through the tear film.

 This is achieved by massaging the Meibomian glands in order to improve its secretions.
+As a result, this process can help provide relief by regulating your tear production.

 Schedule an Appointment